 Where to Buy Arabesque Tiles:

-You will be able to find the arabesque-shaped tile and just about tile, flooring, or home improvement store.
+You will be able to find arabesque-shaped tile and just about tile, flooring, or home improvement store.

 But, not all arabesque shapes are the same.

-What Size does the SVG work with?
+What size does the SVG work with?

-Download the Free SVG Here:
+Grab the Free SVG Cut Files Here:

 Cut the File in Cricut Design Space: